GigaDevice

-GigaDevice Semiconductor (兆易创新 (zhàoyì chuāngxīn)) is a Chinese NOR flash memory designer.
-It also produces microcontrollers, some of them are based on the ARM architecture (GD32 series), and other on the RISC-V architecture (GD32V series).
+GigaDevice Semiconductor Inc. (兆易创新 (zhàoyì chuāngxīn)) is a Chinese fabless semiconductor company that develops flash memory, microcontrollers (MCUs), sensor, analog products and solutions.
+Its flash memory portfolio includes SPI NOR Flash, SPI NAND Flash, and Parallel NAND Flash.
+Its microcontrollers are based on the ARM architecture (GD32 series), and RISC-V architecture (GD32V series).

 History

 GigaDevice Semiconductor was founded in 2005 and is headquartered in Beijing, China.
-GD32 chips were introduced in 2015 and are compatible in pinout and periphery options to the STM32 line of microcontrollers.
+In 2008, it launched China's first Serial Peripheral Interface (SPI) NOR flash memory chip.
+And the expanding engineering team entered the Microcontroller Unit (MCU) market in 2013.

 The company participated as part of the Chinese buyer consortium Uphill Investment Co. that acquired Integrated Silicon Solution Inc., a semiconductor company that is among the major producers of NOR flash, in 2015 for US$731 million.
 The buyer consortium beat out an offer by Cypress Semiconductor, a major competitor of GigaDevice in the NOR flash market.

 The buyer consortium of Uphill Investment Co. comprises eTown MemTek Ltd, Summitview Capital, Beijing Integrated Circuit Design and Test Fund, and Huaqing Jiye Investment Management Co., Ltd. GigaDevice along with Beijing ETOWN, an investment firm and economic development agency of the Beijing Municipal Government, were the equity holders of eTown MemTek Ltd.

 In August 2016, the company was listed on the Shanghai Stock Exchange.

 In June 2023, GigaDevice signed the UN Global Compact.

+In June 2025, GigaDevice established its global headquarters in Singapore.

+On 13 January 2026, GigaDevice held its secondary listing on the Hong Kong Stock Exchange.

 Products

 Microcontrollers

 GigaDevice GD32F103CBT6 ARM Cortex-M3 based microcontroller die.

 The GD32 series of microcontrollers are based on the ARM Cortex-M3 core.
-It was introduced in 2013 and consists of six product lines: Basic, Mainstream, Value, Connectivity, Performance, and Extend.
-MCU frequency is in range 48-120 MHz.
-Some GD32 chips are pin-compatible with STM32 series of STMicroelectronics company.
+It was introduced in 2013 and has since expanded to include Cortex-M23, M4, M33, and M7 cores, with MCU frequencies ranging from 48 MHz up to 600 MHz.
+The series currently consists of several categories including High-Performance, Mainstream, Entry-Level, Low-Power, Wireless, Automotive, and Specific MCUs.

 The GD32V series was introduced in 2019 and replaces ARM Cortex cores with custom implementation of RISC-V MCU core named "Bumblebee Core" (designed by Nuclei System Technology).